Joe Kernan (politician): South Bend mayoralty

-Kernan was elected serve as mayor of South Bend as the Democratic Party nominee in the 1987 election, and was subsequently reelected as the Democratic nominee in the 1991 and 1995 mayoral elections.
+Kernan was elected to serve as mayor of South Bend as the Democratic Party nominee in the 1987 election, and was reelected as the Democratic nominee in the 1991 and 1995 mayoral elections.
 In 1995, he won 82% of the vote, a record for South Bend mayoral elections.
 He was the first mayor of the city to win a third term since 1905.
 Kernan was the longest-serving mayor of South Bend, until his tenure was surpassed in length by that of his immediate successor Steve Luecke.

 Kernan was regarded to be a popular mayor.
 In November 1996, Nancy Armour of The Associated Press wrote that Kernan was, "well-liked by Democrats and Republicans alike.
 He's friendly and warm, quick to greet residents by name and ask how they are doing.
 He's accessible too."
+In 1989, Kernan considered, but ruled out, running against Republican Dan Coats for the United States Senate in the 1990 special election for the seat that had been vacated by Dan Quayle upon becoming vice president.
+While Kernan was considered a strong prospective candidate among the possible Democratic contenders, commentator James Grass observed prior to Kernan making his decision not to run that, "to run a successful campaign," a Democratic nominee would likely need, "statewide name recognition, a good reputation, and the ability to raise lots of money.
+All the Democrats still considering a candidacy lack at least one of these qualifications."

 As mayor, Kernan worked on long-term job creation efforts, made efforts to improve public safety, and strengthened the finances of the city.
-After being reelected to his third term, Kernan stated that his priorities, at that time, were public safety, economic development, and neighborhoods.